KunalEveryWhere/E-Obituary/README.md

 This was an freelance full-stack project with admin side controls and customer-side portal.
 Some of the pages/codebase are "private" and thus cannot be viewed publicy here.

 https://admin-luxuriant-ashes-cans.netlify.app/; https://luxuriant-ashes-cans.netlify.app/; (the "Sites").
-This Sites is owned and operated by 福豐玉石有限公司, located at 台中市北屯區軍功路一段61巷156號.
+This Sites is owned and operated by 福豐寶石有限公司, located at 台中市北屯區軍功路一段61巷156號.
 These Sites are an E-Obituary Creation and Management Platform, and Customer View Portal.

 The Figma Design File can be found here: https://drive.google.com/file/d/1yLjyiRyvdkZqJDwK_9ZA3pqhCtxF7VJ9/view?usp=share_link